-With gorgeous beaches, an abundance of restaurants to satisfy even the fussiest tastes and budgets, cheap bars, a mix of resorts, hotels, and smaller lower-budget bungalow operations, its not surprising that Southern Thailand’s Khao Lak is a tourist mecca.
+With a profusion of restaurants to satisfy even the fussiest tastes and budgets, cheap bars, a mix of resorts, hotels, and smaller lower-budget bungalow operations, Khao Lak offers something for everyone.

 This is a beautiful region in Thailand and once here, you realise quite quickly why it’s a popular destination with foreigners.